gardener/gardener/docs/concepts/operator.md

   This section allows you to define a few specific settings for the dashboard.
   `sessionLifetime` is the duration after which a session is terminated (i.e., after which a user is automatically logged out).
   `additionalScopes` allows to extend the list of scopes of the JWT token that are to be recognized.
-  You must reference a `Secret` in the `garden` namespace containing the client ID/secret for the dashboard:
+  You must reference a `Secret` in the `garden` namespace containing the client and, if applicable, the client secret for the dashboard:
   ```yaml
   apiVersion: v1
   kind: Secret